vivignutz/first-portfolio-project/README.md

     - This first section has a full-screen background image, which shows a setup of a podcast referring to the project idea.

     - On this section is a div with an h1 with the name of the podcast project.
-This div is styled in CSS with a backgound color with oppacity for a transparency, that makes it possible to read the name.
+This div is styled in CSS with a backgound colour with oppacity for a transparency, that makes it possible to read the name.

     - This image is scrolling in a parallax effect, bringing a clean visual and a soft impression to the visitors about the project; the image was took from the free Copyright data bank of https://www.freepik.com/, in .jpeg format.